certik/theoretical-physics/src/differential-geometry/chaptertwo.rst

 ---

-\textbf{How does one incorporate the fact, that there are only two possible transformations, into all of this?} For more info, see: http://arxiv.org/abs/0710.3398.
+**How does one incorporate the fact, that there are only two possible transformations, into all of this?**
+For more info, see: http://arxiv.org/abs/0710.3398.
 Answer: in that article there are actually three possible transformations, $K<0$ corresponds to O(4), $K>0$ to O(3, 1) and $K=0$ to either of them in the limit $c\to\infty$.

-\textbf{What is the real difference between the Newtonian physics and special relativity?
-E.g. how do we derive the Minkowski metrics, how do we know we need to set $c=const$ and how do we incorporate gravity in it?} Answer: there are only three possible groups of transformations: O(4), O(3, 1) and a limit of either for $c\to\infty$.
+**What is the real difference between the Newtonian physics and special relativity?** E.g. how do we derive the Minkowski metrics, how do we know we need to set $c=const$ and how do we incorporate gravity in it?
+Answer:
+there are only three possible groups of transformations: O(4), O(3, 1) and a limit of either for $c\to\infty$.
 All three provide inequivalent predictions for high speeds, so we just choose the right one by experiment.
 It happens to